 Secondary boycotts pose a similar problem for minorities in construction.
 These are strikes and picketing to force one company to quit doing business with a Negro subcontractor or other firms employing Negroes or other minorities.
 The deadly impact of secondary boycott attacks on minorities in construction is documented in the St. Louis Arch case, an excerpt of which is attached.
-While secondary boycotts are illegal today under Section 8(b) (4) (B) of the

-While secondary boycotts are illegal today under Section 8(b) (4) (B) of the Taft-Hartley Act, they may be legalized by legislation now pending in the 91st Congress.
-If that happens, we would advise your Subcommittee that the cause of nondiscrimination in construction would be set back a great deal farther than it would be advanced by either 8, 2453 or 8, 2806.
-While common situs picketing legislation is not directly related to the legislation at hand, they are, in fact, related to the same thing, Again, we believe it would be prudent for the Congress and its committees to avoid getting into conflicting positions on the same issue, and that your Subcommittee should carefully study the adverse impact that situs picketing would have on nondiscrimination in construction and do your utmost to defeat it.
+While secondary boycotts are illegal today under Section 8(b)(4)(B) of the Taft-Hartley Act, they may be legalized by legislation now pending in the 91st Congress.
+If that happens, we would advise your Subcommittee that the cause of nondiscrimination in construction would be set back a great deal farther than it would be advanced by either S. 2453 or S. 2806.
+While common situs picketing legislation is not directly related to the legislation at hand, they are, in fact, related to the same thing.
+Again, we believe it would be prudent for the Congress and its committees to avoid getting into conflicting positions on the same issue, and that your Subcommittee should carefully study the adverse impact that situs picketing would have on nondiscrimination in construction and do your utmost to defeat it.